peterbodarev/next-js-portfolio/README.md

 ## Description

-Full stack web application witch automatically fetch github projects using SSR (Server-Side Rendering) with Next, React and TypeScript, styled with Tailwind.
+Full stack web application which automatically fetch GitHub projects using SSR (Server-Side Rendering) with Next, React and TypeScript, styled with Tailwind

 ## Examples 👁️